swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-9-track-model-evolution-in-the-cicd-pipeline-with-cml.md

     !!! note

         You may notice that the `report` stage doesn't use the project dependencies.
-As we do not need to reproduce the experiment, we can use DVC from the `iterativeai/cml:0-dvc3-base1` Docker image without the project dependencies.
+As you do not need to reproduce the experiment, you can use DVC from the `iterativeai/cml:0-dvc3-base1` Docker image without the project dependencies.
         DVC will then retrieve the data stored on the bucket on its own.